jonmarkprice/fish-functions/README.md

 # fish-functions

-The `active` directory is pointed to by the symlink `~/.config/fish/functions`, this way all changes and new functions become immediately available.
+This directory is pointed to by the symlink `~/.config/fish/functions`, this way all changes and new functions become immediately available.